yutayamamoto/pdfoutline/README.md

 ### Prerequisites

-Make sure you have `ghostscrict` installed.
+Make sure you have `ghostscript` installed.
 In Mac, you can use `homebrew`:

 ```
 brew install ghostscript